navithachekuri4-dot/razorpay_buildathon/README.md

 - selecting the appropriate intervention
 - executing bounded recovery actions
 - measuring recovered revenue
+- applying stopping rules
-- handling escalation and stopping conditions
+- handling escalation
 - maintaining an audit trail
 - applying deterministic safety controls around AI decisions

 ---

-## Disclaimer
+## 📌 Disclaimer

 This is a student buildathon prototype using synthetic data and Razorpay Test Mode/simulation.

-It does not process real customer payments, and the demonstrated recovery numbers should not be interpreted as production performance.
+It does not process real customer payments.

+Demonstrated recovery numbers are prototype results and should not be interpreted as production performance.